wp-plugins/buckets/readme.txt

 == Changelog ==
+= 0.1.9 =
+[Fixed] - Changed Shortcode "Copy to Clipboard" feature to just use a link.
+The shortcode text is now selectable (for none flash browsers).
+[Added] - Bucket type displays on Bucket Area field.
+[Fixed] - Improved Add and Edit functions of the Buckets Area field.
+No longer saves as draft.
+[Fixed] - Cleaned up minor styles.

 = 0.1.8 =
 [Fixed] - TinyMCE shortcode was inserting incorrectly [Fixed] - Uploaded deprecated wp_get_single_post function to get_post